 - Partial Mole occurs when the mass contains both the abnormal cells and an embryo that has severe birth defects.
 In this case, the fetus will be overcome by the growing abnormal mass rather quickly.

-- An extremely rare version of a partial mole is when twins are conceived but one embryo begins to develop normally while the other is a mole.
+- An extremely rare version of a partial mole is when twins are conceived but one embryo’s development is normal, while the other is a mole.
 In these cases, the healthy embryo will very quickly be consumed by the abnormal growth.

 - In the US, approximately 1 out of 1,000 pregnancies is a molar pregnancy